-Retroactive Enrollment for Persons on General Relief Description of the Exception Documentation Requirements Submission Address 1 · · · · · · · · · · · · · · · · · · ·
+Retroactive Enrollment for Persons on General Relief Description of the Exception Documentation Requirements Submission Address

-This exception occurs when the local county or tribal agency requests a return of a GR payment from the provider because a member has become retroactively enrolled for Wisconsin Medicaid or BadgerCare Plus.
-To receive consideration, the request must be submitted within 180 days from the date the backdated enrollment was added to the member's enrollment information.
-The request must be submitted with one of the following: "GR retroactive enrollment" indicated on the claim.
-A copy of the letter received from the local county or tribal agency.
-ForwardHealth GR Retro Eligibility Ste 50 6406 Bridge Rd Madison WI 53784-0050 --- --- --
+This exception occurs when the local county or tribal agency requests a return of a GR payment from the provider because a member has become retroactively enrolled for Wisconsin Medicaid or BadgerCare Plus. within 180 days from the date the backdated enrollment was added to the member's enrollment information.
+The request must be submitted with one of the following: ForwardHealth GR Retro Eligibility Ste 50 6406 Bridge Rd Madison WI 53784-0050 --- --- --

 Medicare Denial Occurs After the Submission Deadline Description of the Exception Documentation Requirements Submission Address This exception occurs when claims submitted to Medicare (within 365 days of the DOS) are denied by Medicare after the 365-day submission deadline.
 A waiver of the submission deadline will not be granted when Medicare denies a claim for one of the following reasons: The charges were previously submitted to Medicare.
 The member name and identification number do not match.
 The services were previously denied by Medicare.
 The provider retroactively applied for Medicare enrollment and did not become enrolled.
+A copy of the Medicare remittance information.
+The appropriate Medicare disclaimer code must be indicated on the claim.
 ForwardHealth Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-0050